-It's just a three-digit number, but it could stand between you and the house or the car you want.
+It's just a three-digit number, but your credit score could stand between you and the house or the car you want.
 So learn about your credit score before you need it.
-We give you the basics (and not so basics):
+We can give you the basics, and the not so basics:

 Many people confuse the two, or use these terms interchangeably, but scores and reports are very different.
 A credit report attempts to log details on every credit-based financial transaction you make; a score rolls all that information into one number used to predict creditworthiness.

 Score expert John Ulzheimer often says credit reports are like a test you took and scores are like the grade you got on that test.
 (That’s why we had you look over your credit report for errors and fraud on Day 4 of the money makeover.)

 Sorry, but you don’t have “a” credit score: You have many.
 Most consumers have dozens, if not hundreds, of scores, which will usually be in the same range.